Summary by Hilary Roadley from deed information, local burials, census & Rob Sharp photos

 Four Newling households together

-In 1901, four Newling households were living side by side in Church St, presumably all in the three adjoining cottages, now only No 37.
+In 1901, four Newling households were living side by side in Church St, most in the three adjoining cottages, now only No 37.
 The two Sarahs, one (1838-1907) widow of John, one sister (1824-1909) of John, living on their own means.
-Then Frederick the son of John Newling (1864-) , Frederick’s wife Rose and three of their children, and finally the household of Frederick’s cousin, Robert Newling (1870-), wife Emma and four children.
-Photos submitted by Rob Sharp show Frederick, wife Rose, three of their sons, a daughter and son Robert’s wife Alice Pointing.
+Then Robert Newling (1870-), wife Emma and four children and finally the household of Robert’s cousin, Frederick who was the son of John Newling (1864-).

 Frederick was an agricultural engine driver with his own business, while Robert worked as a coalman.
 Frederick still lived there in 1911 but Robert had moved away.

 The 1911 census had father Frederick, wife Rose and children William, (Margaret) Grace and Arthur living at No 31 Church St, next door to No’s 35-39.
 We found a postcard which Grace had sent to her godmother in 1911 with a picture of all Frederick’s children on it.
 However the 1911 census did show that one of Frederick’s sons, Robert Ransom Newling, was living next door with his maternal grandmother June Ransom.

 Photos submitted by Rob Sharp, grandson of Robert Ransom Newling, show Frederick, wife Rose, three of their sons, a daughter and son Robert’s wife Alice Pointing in the 1920s, still at No 31 Church Street.